 - Check whether it is suitable for writing standard or specified markers on the whiteboard’s surface.

-- Check is sufficient friction in the board to write on its surface.
+- Check if the board has sufficient friction to write on its surface.

 - Check the colored text is visible on the whiteboard.

-- Check if the reflection is minimum on the board so we can use the projector for a better presentation.
+- Check if the reflection is minimal on the board so we can use the projector for a better presentation.

 - Check that the corners of the boards are round-safe so they will not harm anyone.